 On May 31, 2018, Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC (together, "Par") filed suit against the Company in the United States District Court for the District of Delaware.
 Par alleged patent infringement based on the filing of the Company's ANDA seeking approval to manufacture and sell the Company's vasopressin product.
 The Company's vasopressin product is an alternative to Vasostrict, which is indicated to increase blood pressure in adults with vasodilatory shock (e.g., post-cardiotomy or sepsis) who remain hypotensive despite fluids and catecholamines.
 The Company answered the complaint on August 6, 2018, and filed an amended answer and counterclaims on October 30, 2019.
 The court issued a Markman ruling on July 1, 2019.
 On December 20, 2019, Par dismissed with prejudice claims of three of the patents asserted against Eagle, and the Court entered an Order reflecting that dismissal on December 27, 2019.
 Mediation took place on March 3, 2020.
 On April 17, 2020, we submitted a letter requesting leave to file a motion for summary judgment of non-infringement.
 Par's responsive letter was submitted on May 8, 2020.
 On May 18, 2020, the court said it would hear non-infringement arguments at trial and not through summary judgment.
 Fact discovery ended in October 2019, and expert discovery ended in February 2020.
 Due to the COVID-19 pandemic, the trial, which was scheduled to begin May 18, 2020, was rescheduled to and occurred on July 7-9, 2021.
 Post-trial briefing was submitted on July 28, 2021.
 The Court issued an opinion on August 31, 2021 and entered a final judgment of non-infringement in favor of Eagle on September 16, 2021.
 Par filed a Notice of Appeal of the final judgment on September 22, 2021, and the appeal was docketed with the United States Court of Appeals for the Federal Circuit on September 23, 2021.
 Par filed its principal appeal brief on December 6, 2021, Eagle filed its responsive appeal brief on February 1, 2022, and Par filed its reply appeal brief on February 22, 2022.
 Oral argument occurred before the Federal Circuit on July 7, 2022.
-On August 18, 2022, the Federal Circuit affirmed the District Court's finding of non-infringement, and on September 26, 2022, the Federal Circuit issued the formal mandate.
 The FDA approved Eagle's ANDA on December 15, 2021.
 On December 16, 2021, Par filed an emergency motion for temporary restraining order and preliminary injunction in the district court to enjoin Eagle from launching its product, but Par voluntarily withdrew the motion on December 20, 2021.
 Eagle commercially launched its ANDA product in January 2022.
 The 30-month stay of FDA approval expired on October 17, 2020.
+This suit is pending.